 Copyright © Nucleus Medical Media, Inc.

-The intensity of symptoms can vary from one person to another.
-Symptoms usually come on suddenly.
+Meniere's disease may cause fluctuating symptoms, which may come on suddenly.
 They typically involve only one ear, but may involve both.
+Symptoms include:

-The doctor will ask about your symptoms and medical history, and perform a physical exam.
+The doctor will ask about your symptoms and medical history.
+A physical exam will be done.
 This will include an examination of your ears and a neurologic exam to evaluate for possible nerve damage.

 Tests may include: